khaemn/CarND-Path-Planning-Project/WRITEUP.md

 |   |   | C |
 |   |   |   |
 ```
 Say, 'A' drive at 70 kmh, B drives at 69 kmh and ego drives at 78 kmh.
 It often happens, that all cars are close enough that their speeds are taken into account.
-As the 'A' is ahead AND it drives faster than 'B', the lane 0 gets higher 'quality'y, than 1.
-The lane 2 is 'free' ahead, BUT it is not "truly free" both ahead and behind because of C, so the planner will assign it a quality value, that is close to 0 and 1.
-Sometimes (for example if 'C' drives at 78.1 kmh) this quality for lane 2 would be a bit smaller then for lane 0, and the ego car would change to the lane 0.
+As the 'A' is ahead AND it drives faster than 'B', the lane 0 gets higher 'quality', than the lane 1.
+The lane 2 is 'free' ahead, BUT it is not "truly free" (both ahead and behind) because of car 'C', so the planner will assign it a quality value, that is close to the value for lanes 0 and 1.
+Sometimes (for example, if 'C' drives at 78.1 kmh) this quality for lane 2 would be a bit smaller than for lane 0, and thus the ego car would change to the lane 0.
-Then it will approach to 'A' as close as possible (keeping minimal safety gap).
+Then it will approach to 'A' as close as possible (keeping a minimal safety gap):
 ```
  0   1   2
 |   |   |   |